Select your language

 Source: Own calculation based on death certificates, Statbel

-Most causes of premature deaths are decreasing among men
+Most causes of premature deaths decline among men

 • Men